PHP Include And Post Exploitation

 Introduction to PHP include

 As long as people were using a constant path in the require or include, there wasn't any security implication.
 However, some developers use it with a path under user's control.
-This can lead to file inclusion.
-If someone can decide what file is included and interpreted, he can use a file under his control and force the server to interpret arbitrary code.
+This can lead to file inclusions.
+If someone can decide what file is included and interpreted, they can use a file under their control and force the server to interpret arbitrary code.

 In case, you are performing a code review, a vulnerable PHP code looks like: